Choose Your Desired Option(s)

 Description of Shuāngxǐ - Double happiness

 The symbol of Shuāngxǐ double happiness is a representation of the strong concept of symmetry that exists throughout Chinese culture.
 As the symbol shows, there is a clear respect for balance, symmetry, and harmony within the culture that is represented in these symbols.
-It is a depiction of the many possibilities that exist, the different beliefs and how these can be manifest into a reliable and long-lasting version of energy and luck, grounded in harmony.
+It is a depiction of the many possibilities that exist, the different beliefs and how these can be manifested into a reliable and long-lasting version of energy and luck, grounded in harmony.
 This idea of harmony, luck and energy can be applied to different facets of life from love, to relationships as well as career and health.
 The symbol for double happiness is also used in the context of marriage and love, and is seen as a good luck charm.

 Bold – Light – Outlined – Colorable